 Why would they ever confess someone used my code?
-If a customer gets 60% off and I’m getting 30% from already discounted item there is just a very little left for vonachi.
+If a customer gets 60% off and I’m getting 30% from an already discounted item there is just very little left for vonachi.
 They don’t say anything and get to keep my 30% share.

-They didn’t put much effort into tracking system cuz they are not expecting their ambassadors/customers to make any sales anyway.
+They didn’t put much effort into the tracking system cuz they are not expecting their ambassadors/customers to make any sales anyway.

 The products were not that bad.
 They came in a bit rusty and tangled but I was excepting much worse.

 Hell, I was not expecting them to legitimately arrive.